 Kooth was created to break down barriers to mental health support.
 Since then, we've expanded from the UK to the US, building an evidence base that meets real-world needs across systems.
 (Insert US details or link here) Our research is grounded in data from over a million people, helping commissioners, providers, and policymakers understand what works, why it matters, and how to deliver better outcomes.

-Single Session therapy for young people
+Single session therapy for young people

-Many young people only attend one mental health session.
 In this video, Dr Maria Loads and Professor Jessica Schleider explain Single Session Therapy.
 How a single session can provide meaningful support, why it’s increasingly important, and how online approaches help reach teens, including those from minoritised groups.